pyranges/pyrle/README.md

 #   Lengths:  1  1  1  3  4  2  8
 #   Values :  3  4  6  7 10  6  8
 ```

+## When not to use Rles

+In constructed degenerate cases, the arithmetic operations are O(n^2).
+This is when your data is wildly heterogenous and Rles aren't applicable.